Annanya-Nayak/File-Explorer-Application/README.md

 # File-Explorer-Application
-Objective: Develop a consolebased file explorer application in C++ that interfaces with the Linux operating system to manage files and directories.
+Objective: Develop a console-based file explorer application in C++ that interfaces with the Linux operating system to manage files and directories.